Which Thyme Oil is Best for Your Blend?

 Pay Attention to the Details!

 In an oil’s Latin name, its chemotype is shown with the letters “ct.”
-This is why it's important to purchase your oils from a company that shares information like Latin name with you.
+This is why it’s important to purchase your essential oils from a company that provides detailed information like the Latin name and chemotype to ensure you’re getting the right oil for your needs.

 Learn more about essential oils